MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AzureStackAdmin/v1.2.6/Get-AzureRMOffer.md

 ---
 external help file: Microsoft.AzureStack.Commands.dll-Help.xml online version:
 schema: 2.0.0
 ---

 # Get-AzureRMOffer

 ## SYNOPSIS
-The cmdlet gets the offer as an administrator or as a tenant user
+Gets the offer as an administrator or as a tenant user.

 ## SYNTAX